JusDooEt/txt-File-View/README.md

 ## Methods
 ### Public Slots
 - void createList()
-  - This method is meant to initialize the "fileNames" QStringList member with the names of the txt files within the "txtFiles" directory.
+  - This method is meant to initialize the "fileNames" QFileInfoList member with file information of files within the "txtFiles" directory.
 If the directory is not found then the method will output an error message to the console and exit the method before searching for any files.
+  - The QFileInfoList will be sorted based on file date values.
+Newest files will be at the front of the list.
 - void initializeFileListWidget‎()
   - This method uses the "fileNames" member to add interactable items representing individual files to the list widget component in the UI with the text matching the file's name.
 - void onDisplayContents(QString fileName)